maxim111333/incubator-aurora/docs/update-heartbeat.md

 ### 5. Update paused by user
 * User posts a coordinated job update request
-* Scheduler starts heartbeat countdown using specified heartbeat rate
+* Scheduler creates a paused job update
 * A `heartbeatJobUpdate` RPC is called with the matching update ID.
-Scheduler resets countdown and responds with OK
+Scheduler resumes update, starts countdown using specified heartbeat rate and responds with OK
 * Update is paused by user
 * A `heartbeatJobUpdate` RPC is called with the matching update ID.
-Scheduler resets countdown and responds with STOP
+Scheduler responds with PAUSED.
+External service has a choice to either continue or stop heartbeats.

-### 6. Update is not active (FAILED/ERROR/ABORTED)
+### 6. Pause reason elevation
 * User posts a coordinated job update request
+* Scheduler creates a paused job update
+* Update is paused by user
+* A `heartbeatJobUpdate` RPC is called with the matching update ID.
+Scheduler responds with PAUSED.
+External service has a choice to either continue or stop heartbeats.

+### 7. Update is not active (FAILED/ERROR/ABORTED)
+* User posts a coordinated job update request
+* Scheduler creates a paused job update
-* Scheduler starts heartbeat countdown using specified heartbeat rate
+* A `heartbeatJobUpdate` RPC is called with the matching update ID.
+Scheduler resumes update, starts countdown using specified heartbeat rate and responds with OK
 * Update enters terminal state due to failure or external user action (e.g. `abortJobUpdate`)
 * A `heartbeatJobUpdate` RPC is called with the matching update ID.
 Scheduler responds with STOP
 * External service stops heartbeats.

-### 7. Unknown update ID
+### 8. Unknown update ID
 * A `heartbeatJobUpdate` RPC is called with the unknown update ID.
 Scheduler responds with ERROR
 * External service stops heartbeats.